MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 Fall Semester

 Note: MIT weighs classes in terms of MIT units instead of credits.
 A typical class consists of 12 MIT units.
 Thus, a typical four-class semester course load consists of 48 MIT units.
-Master’s degree candidates must complete a total of 66 graduate units, not including thesis, to earn a degree.
+Master’s degree candidates must complete a total of 66 graduate units, not including a thesis, to earn a degree.

 21W.825 Advanced Science Writing Seminar I (24 units)